Turnover

 1972

-Al Hashar Pharmacy L.L.C is a well-established pharmaceutical distribution and retail company based in Muscat, Oman.
-Founded in 1972 by Late Sheikh Saeed Bin Nasser Al Hashar and Dr. Ali Mohd.
-Moosa, the company has over four decades of experience in patient-oriented healthcare services.
+Al Hashar Pharmacy L.L.C. is a leading pharmaceutical distribution and retail company in Oman, founded in 1972 by Late Sheikh Saeed Bin Nasser Al Hashar and Dr. Ali Mohd.
+Moosa.
+With over five decades of experience, it specializes in patient-oriented healthcare, delivering quality medicines, laboratory diagnostics, and hospital products across the country.

 Turnover